 This passage reinforces the fact that life will not necessarily give you what you deserve but what you demand from it.
 Even though they were friends, the person asking for bread in this parable did not get it based on friendship; but, because of his shameless audacity – refusing to leave his friend alone until he got the bread he ‘demanded’ for.

-The King James Version of the bible translates ‘shameless audacity’ as ‘importunity.’
-While in the New King James Version, it is translated as ‘persistence.’
+The King James Version of the bible translates ‘shameless audacity’ as ‘importunity,’ while in the New King James Version it is translated as ‘persistence.’
 They all have the same meaning; which is, your ability to stay and finish the course in whatever you are doing, despite difficulties.
-Sometimes, things don’t happen at the time you anticipate they will and you can’t control the time when they will finally happen, so, you must learn to endure and not give up or give in to pressures.
+Sometimes, things don’t happen at the time you anticipate they will and you can’t control the time when they will eventually happen, so you must learn to endure and not give up or give in to pressures.

 Ask for renewed strength to persist and remain resolute until you see manifestations in the things you deserve and demand out of life.